+Self-denial Options for Lent

-The less obvious and sometimes more costly forms of self-denial
+The less obvious and sometimes more costly forms

+of self-denial to consider during Lent

 Self-denial is a slippery discipline, especially at Lent, when Christians traditionally give up something they like to eat.

 Ages ago when believers gave up meat, eggs, and milk, they were suffering genuine hardship because they didn't have many other options in their diet.

-Today, giving up a certain food is easy-there is always lots more to replace it.
+Today, giving up a certain food is easy-there is always more to replace it.
 No meat, no problem.
-We've got fish and soy products, blender drinks and protein bars.
+We've got fish and soy products, blender drinks, and protein bars.
 In addition, there is always the thought lurking in the back of my mind that if I cut back on food a bit I might lose a few pounds.

 There are other options for self-denial as we commemorate our Lord's 40 days in the desert as He began His earthly ministry.
-To add to your commemoration of Lent, or to begin now or anytime, consider these disciplines, that may not be as obvious as food, but can be quite difficult:
+To add to your commemoration of Lent, or to begin now or anytime, consider these disciplines that may not be as obvious as food, but can be quite difficult:

 We can give up our time.
 We can give up our free time and spend more time with Jesus, in His word, or serving others.
-This can be a genuine sacrifice, because for those who work in ministry, there is little free time.
+This can be a genuine sacrifice because for many today there is little free time.

-We can give up control of our words.
-This is hard for me.
-I love to give my opinion.
-For Lent I can give up my words so I can listen carefully.
+We can give up control of our words to Jesus.
+This is hard for us because we want to speak first, to give our opinion.
+For Lent, we can give up our words so we can listen carefully to others.

 We can give up feelings of resentment.
-Yes, the work we do is hard and few appreciate it, but no matter how difficult our day, our burdens are nothing compared to what Jesus bore for us.
+Living the Christian life is hard and few appreciate how hard we try but no matter how difficult our day, remember Jesus sees your efforts and loves you.